Skip to content

 Pros

-• Named chicken protein with no generic by-products or meat meal
+• Named Chicken Protein at 30% as the first ingredient, no by-products or undisclosed meat meal

 Cons